 as a CG feature, becoming one of the most successful movies in the Disney Animated Canon

 , surpassing $1 billion in box office gross (a first for the canon) and winning two Academy Awards (including Best Animated Feature, also a first).
 As of 2013, Bob Iger announced there are no hand-drawn animated Disney movies in the foreseeable future from their main feature animation department.

 has had a devastating effect on television animation.
 Many channels have jettisoned their Saturday Morning Cartoons

 and after-school blocs due to cable competition and increasing restrictions on advertising

 , and for the longest time, 4Kids Entertainment

-), before bankruptcy came and forced them to sell their empire to Saban Brands, who plans on revitalizing their block on The CW
+), before bankruptcy came and forced them to sell part their empire to Saban Brands, including their block on The CW

-is pushing increasingly towards live-action kids' shows in order to compete with Nickelodeon
+pushed increasingly towards live-action kids' shows for a time in order to compete with Nickelodeon

 and the Disney Channel